-- Preventing harm to unborn babies: If Thalidomide Celgene[®] is taken during pregnancy it can cause severe birth defects or death to an unborn baby. - Other side effects of Thalidomide Celgene®: These include nerve damage, blood clots in your veins or arteries and severe skin problems, . - Thalidomide Celgene® Pregnancy Prevention Programme: This Programme is designed to make sure that unborn babies are not exposed to Thalidomide Celgene®.
+• Preventing harm to unborn babies: Thalidomide is present in men's semen, and can cause severe birth defects or death to an unborn baby.
+So there is a risk if you have unprotected sex with a woman who can become pregnant.

+Other side effects of Thalidomide Celgene®: These include nerve damage, blood clots in your veins or arteries, and severe skin reactions.

+Thalidomide Celgene[®] Pregnancy Prevention Programme: This Programme is designed to make sure that unborn babies are not exposed to Thalidomide Celgene[®].
 It will provide you with information about what to expect from your treatment, and explain the risks and your responsibilities.

-This booklet will help you understand these problems and make sure you know what to do before, during and after taking Thalidomide Celgene[®].
+This booklet will help you understand these problems.
+It provides education on Thalidomide Celgene[®] only and it will ensure that you know what to do before, during and after taking Thalidomide Celgene[®].